Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 Core (things that are present across all versions)
 * Fix the spelling mistakes in the code.
 It's so easy to do, we might as well
 * Add mod managing system (square_nine)
-	* Make the loading system for new minions in save file work
 	* Add GUI/Menu for toggling mods: delete minions as appropiate

 Multi (things just for the multiplayer as that's going to enter here RAAH)